 Not many, mind you… I might get 20-30 advertisement emails every day (even more, if you count my spam folder!), but I open about 2-3 of them.
-In particular, I like emails from Toronado (a local pub near in San Diego), promotional offers from The Gap, and the Men’s Health daily newsletter.
+In particular, I like emails from Toronado (a local pub near in San Diego), promotional offers from Target, and the Women’s Health daily newsletter.

 Consider this: out of all the advertisements that I get, most of them are from the giant corporations trying to get me to go to the mall.
 I buy from other companies; all of these other companies are missing their opportunity to get me to buy more.

 This tells me that (a) not enough businesses take advantage of email marketing.
 Or, (b) maybe they do email marketing, but their email lists are too small.